AnoopHegde/platformengine-flux-bootstrap/docs/GHA_Selfhosted_Runner_Setup.md

   ## Build Custom Actions Runner Image

   We can use ubuntu-latest as a base image and build a custom actions runner image on top of it.
 Or else if we need a different linux distribution we need to build either redhat or centos base image and proceed further.

-     Navigate to https://github.com/Platform-CloudOps/platformengine-actions-runner-image -> we can build our own customized Docker file image for actions runner.
-This docker image under Platform-CloudOps consists of base packages of ubuntu ACTIONS_BASE="ghcr.io/actions/actions-runner:2.316.1" with kubectl, terraform, azure cli packages installed on it.
+  Navigate to https://github.com/Platform-CloudOps/platformengine-actions-runner-image -> we can build our own customizeDocker file image for actions runner.
+This docker image under Platform-CloudOps consists of base packages of ubuntACTIONS_BASE="ghcr.io/actions/actions-runner:2.316.1" with kubectl, terraform, azure cli packages installed on it.

-     we have a workflow under ./github/workflows/buildImage.yaml -> This is an matrix based gha workflow that runs on 'ubuntu-latest' Github hosted runner which will parallelly build the docker file and push them to npd and prd acr repositories.
+  we have a workflow under ./github/workflows/buildImage.yaml -> This is an matrix based gha workflow that runs o'ubuntu-latest' Github hosted runner which will parallelly build the docker file and push them to npd and prd acrepositories.
 ACR_USERNAME ACR_SECRET, REPOSITORY_URL is stored as github environment secrets.

   ![GH Repository Secrets](./images/gh_repository_secrets.png "GH Repository Secrets")

   ![GH Repository Secrets 2](./images/gh_repository_secrets2.png "GH Repository Secrets 2")